WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_20.md

 Then they shall be dismayed and ashamed because of Cush their hope and of Egypt their boast.

 ###### 6
 And the inhabitants of this coastland will say in that day, 'Behold, this is what has happened to those in whom we hoped and to whom we fled for help to be delivered from the king of Assyria!
-And we, how shall we escape?'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And we, how shall we escape?'"

 ***